Can ground rent affect saleability

 Explaining all things ground rent and exploring the ground rent scandal.

-Imagine you’re buying a house, and everything seems perfect.
-Great location, great views and great décor inside.
-In fact, you’d go so far to say this is your dream home.
-The day you’ve been dreaming about finally comes and you get the keys to your new home.
-You move in and everything is exactly as you planned (maybe even better than you planned!)
-That is until you’re a few years down the line and you hit a bump in the road.
+Imagine buying a house; everything seems perfect—great location, views, and décor inside.
+You'd go so far as to say this is your dream home.
+The day you've been dreaming about finally comes, and you get the keys to your new home.
+You move in, and everything is precisely as you planned.
+That is until you're a few years down the line and you hit a bump in the road — high ground rent.

-When purchasing the property and the terms of your lease were laid out, there was never mention of the fact your £100 a year ground rent was going to double every 10 years.
-The doubling ground rent becomes onerous and you can’t afford to pay it, so you try to sell the property.
+When you purchased the property, and the terms of your lease were laid out, there was no mention that your £100-a-year ground rent would double every ten years.
+The doubling ground rent becomes burdensome, and you can't afford to pay it, so you try to sell the property.

-You’re unable to sell it due to the onerous ground rent and now you’re stuck.
-You’re stuck with bills you can’t pay, with no one wanting to buy it.
+You cannot sell it due to the burdensome ground rent, and now you're stuck.
+You're stuck with bills you can't pay, with anyone wanting to buy it.

-So, you decide to speak to the owner of the freehold about buying the freehold, as you were previously quoted about £2000-£3000 to buy it and you’re able to afford this.
-However, without you knowing the freehold has been sold to a foreign investor and they’re now quoting you £13,000 (WHAT?!) to buy the freehold.
-Now, you really are stuck.
+You decide to speak to the freehold owner about buying it, as you were quoted about £2000-£3000 to buy it, and you could afford it.
+However, without you knowing, the freehold has been sold to a foreign investor.
+Who is quoting you £13,000 to buy the freehold — meaning you are stuck.

-Although this is just a made-up scenario, for many this is a reality.
-An estimated 100,000 people have been affected by situations like this (BBC), causing it to get a name for itself - the ‘ground rent scandal’.
+Although this is just a made-up scenario, for many, this is a reality.
+According to the BBC, an estimated 100,000 people have been affected by situations like this, causing it to get a name for itself - the 'ground rent scandal'.

 Why do I pay ground rent?

-Ground rent is paid by those who own a leasehold property as they don’t own the land the property is on.
-The terms of ground rent will be laid out in the lease and shouldn’t change if the owner of the freehold changes.
-Although, this isn’t to say this hasn’t happened or that the ground rent will be kept at a reasonable price.
+Ground rent is paid by those who own a leasehold property as they don't own the land the property is on.
+The terms of ground rent will be laid out in the lease and shouldn't change if the owner of the freehold changes.
+Although this has yet to happen, the ground rent will be reasonably priced.